Modern Foreign Languages

 Modern Language teaching at SJS is based on use of the target language by teachers and students alike.
 Lessons are lively, active and engaging and involve a lot of speaking and movement.
 Visitors to our department frequently comment on the stimulating environment, on the positive, lively atmosphere and the enthusiasm of students for language learning.

 We are currently building our contacts abroad.
-In October 2010 we joined the Bristol University ‘Adopt a Student’ scheme which enables us to follow the adventures of a university student during their year abroad.
+We work with Bristol and Plymouth Universities to follow the adventures of a university student during their year abroad.
 Our adopted students send regular updates, blogs, postcards and videos during the year and visit us when they return to meet our students and talk about their experiences.
-At every opportunity we invite foreign nationals in to school to meet and speak with our students.
-We have links with schools in France and Germany so most of our KS3 students are in touch with a French / German penpal.
+At every opportunity we invite foreign nationals to meet and speak with our students.
+We have links with schools in France and Germany so most of our KS3 students are in touch with a French / German pen pal.

 In July 2011 we began a programme of international visits, starting with a trip for 40 students to a residential centre in Brittany as part of the school Activities Week programme.
 We now run a trip to Namur in Belgium every two years, visiting the French battlefields, Namur itself, Dreilandepunkt, where the Belgian, Dutch and German borders meet, and Aachen in Germany, giving students an exciting experience of life in the heart of Europe.
 This visit is increasingly popular with 57 students benefiting in 2018 from this linguistic and cultural experience.

 During the school year various events are arranged by the MFL department to keep languages at the forefront of students’ minds.
 We celebrate European Day of Languages in September and a ‘Eurodraw’ runs all year, culminating with the final draw in the last assembly of the year.
 Deep learning days enable students to experience French and German immersion days, taster sessions in Spanish and British Sign Language, and we also explore the value of working and studying abroad.
 Our annual Eurovision Song Contest for Year 7 ends every academic year with a lively competition in which the whole school votes.